gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

     literal string, an Ada identifier or any Ada reserved word.
 A symbol declared with this switch replaces a symbol with the same name defined in a definition file.

+  :switch:`-e`
+    Causes both preprocessor lines and the lines deleted by preprocessing to be replaced by empty comment lines marked with '`--!`' (and no other text) in the output source file,

   :switch:`-s`